Our Team

 Nathalie Gilbert

 Nathalie was born in Montreal with Calgary becoming home in 1986.
 She graduated from the University of Calgary with a Bachelor of Education degree in 1996 and worked as a French teacher, assistant and finally as a Montessori directress for Calgary Montessori School.
 As an assistant Nathalie enrolled in the AMI summer program in Portland and completed her training in 2005.
 She has worked in Shanghai, Morocco and mostly in Hong Kong at the International Montessori School.
-While in SE Asia Nathalie began new hobbies including sailing and kayaking and is excited to return to Calgary to be close to her son and his new family.
+While in SE Asia Nathalie began new hobbies including sailing and kayaking and is excited to be back in Calgary to be close to her son and his new family.
 Her favourite quote from Dr. Maria Montessori is now Nathalie’s motto, “Help me to help myself.”

 Nathalie was born in Montreal with Calgary becoming home in 1986.
 She graduated from the University of Calgary with a Bachelor of Education degree in 1996 and worked as a French teacher, assistant and finally as a Montessori directress for Calgary Montessori School.
 As an assistant Nathalie enrolled in the AMI summer program in Portland and completed her training in 2005.
 She has worked in Shanghai, Morocco and mostly in Hong Kong at the International Montessori School.
-While in SE Asia Nathalie began new hobbies including sailing and kayaking and is excited to return to Calgary to be close to her son and his new family.
+While in SE Asia Nathalie began new hobbies including sailing and kayaking and is excited to be back in Calgary to be close to her son and his new family.
 Her favourite quote from Dr. Maria Montessori is now Nathalie’s motto, “Help me to help myself.”

 Glory Bryant